EmuDeck/emudeck.github.io/docs/community-creations/steamos/curated-rom-hacks-and-texture-packs.md

-# Curated ROM Hacks and Texture Packs, spice up those Retro games!
+# Curated ROM Hacks and Texture Packs, spice up those retro games!

 A curated list of ROM Hacks and Texture Packs by EmuDeck users.